 Skill #4 – Communicate on a High Level

-The need to communicate and collaborate across an organization goes hand in hand with the need to drive growth across all business activities.
-As Adobe CMO Ann Lewnes says, the CMO is as accountable for company growth and customer loyalty as any other functions and must work cross-functionally–across product groups, sales, IT, and finance–to drive the business.
+The need to communicate and collaborate across an organization goes hand-in-hand with the need to drive growth across all business activities.
+As Adobe CMO Ann Lewnes says, the CMO is as accountable for company growth and customer loyalty as any other function while also across cross-functionally–navigating product groups, sales, IT, and finance–to further drive the business.